 Batten Disease Family Association – online support group

 The Batten Disease Family Association (BDFA) is a national charity supporting families affected by Batten Disease.
-They run a private online support group for families, which can be accessed by calling their support line on 0800 046 9832.
+They run a private online support group for families, which can be accessed by calling their support line.

-The Cystic Fibrosis Trust is the UK’s only national charity dealing with all aspects of Cystic Fibrosis (CF).
-Their new service, CF Connect will put you in touch with a trained parent volunteer who you can talk to in confidence about having a child with Cystic Fibrosis.
-To connect with another parent call their helpline on 0300 373 1000 or send an email.
+The Cystic Fibrosis Trust is a national charity dealing with all aspects of Cystic Fibrosis (CF).
+Their service, CF Connect will put you in touch with a trained parent volunteer who you can talk to in confidence about having a child with Cystic Fibrosis.

 Epilepsy Action is a charity supporting individuals and families impacted by epilepsy and seizures.
 They have a parents supporting parents programme where you can link up with other families affected by epilepsy.
-See also “West Syndrome support group” and “UK Infantile Spasms Trust” in the condition-specific section of this page.
+See also “West Syndrome support group” and “UK Infantile Spasms Trust” on this page.

 Metabolic Support UK – Metabolic Connect

 Metabolic Support UK is the leading umbrella patient organisation for all inherited metabolic disorders.
-Their service Metabolic Connect brings patients and families together to share experiences and provide support and friendship.
+Their service Metabolic Connect brings patients and families together to share experiences, provide support and friendship.

 Muscular Dystrophy UK is the charity for the 70,000 people living with muscle-wasting conditions in the UK.
 Their Muscle Groups give young people and their families the opportunity to meet regularly to talk about the things that matter to them.

-UK Infantile Spasms Trust – Online support group
+UK Infantile Spasms Trust – online support group (UKIST)

 The UK Infantile Spasms Trust (UKIST) provides a network of support to families with children affected by the rare seizure disorder infantile spasms, also known as West syndrome.
-They run a Facebook support group for affected families.
+They run a Facebook support group for affected families which you can access via the link below.
 See also “Epilepsy Action” and “West Syndrome Support Group” on this page.

 The West Syndrome Support Group is run by parents and offers support and a sympathetic ear to families of children affected by West Syndrome.
-Call them on 01252 654 057 to find out more.
 See also “Epilepsy Action” and “UK Infantile Spasms Trust” on this page.